Germany: Police raids target organized crime in several cities | DW | 08.06.2021

 Police have carried out raids and executed arrest warrants targeting organized crime in multiple cities across Germany.
 Officials have not yet specified whether the raids were in connection to "Operation Trojan Shield."

-Tactical German police units searched around 30 buildings and executed arrest warrants across the western state of North Rhine-Westphalia (NRW) and in the capital Berlin on Tuesday, according to police
+Tactical German police units searched about 30 buildings and executed arrest warrants across the western state of North Rhine-Westphalia (NRW) and in the capital Berlin on Tuesday, according to police.

-Investigators raided homes, offices and stores and confiscated possessions and also made arrests in connection with organized crime and illegal gambling.
+Investigators raided homes, offices and stores, confiscating possessions and also making arrests in connection with organized crime and illegal gambling.
 Law enforcement officials in NRW are due to deliver a press conference about the raids on Tuesday afternoon.

 It is currently unclear whether the raids are in connection with a massive international law enforcement operation unveiled on Tuesday targeting organized crime around the world.